-Economic uncertainty, high interest rates, and the accelerating shift toward automation and AI continue to drive mass layoffs across the tech sector.
+Economic uncertainty, high interest rates, and the accelerating shift toward automation and artificial intelligence continue to drive mass layoffs across the tech sector.
 It’s not just individuals being made redundant; entire roles that were once deemed essential are disappearing from the workforce.

 In response to this trend, the team at RationalFX investigated the wave of layoffs, analysing the number of job cuts that have occurred so far in 2025.

-Based on figures from several sources, including TrueUp, TechCrunch, and Layoffs.fyi, we identified the companies with the most significant workforce reductions.
-So far in 2025, more than 90,471 people have been laid off, and if the trend continues at the same rate, this number will reach 235,871 by the end of the year.
+Based on figures from several sources, including TrueUp, TechCrunch, and multiple state WARN databases, we identified the companies with the most significant workforce reductions.
+So far in 2025, more than 130 thousand people have been laid off in the global tech sector, and if the trend continues at the same rate, this number will exceed 242,000 by the end of the year.

-With the biggest tech hub in the world being located in the US, it is no wonder that the vast majority of layoffs in 2025 would be reported by American companies.
-Currently, US-based company job slashes account for 72.5% of the 90,471 reported across the globe.
-Panasonic’s recent 4% workforce decrease, affecting 10,000 jobs, has pushed Japan to second place.
-The Japanese technology conglomerate’s latest role slashes aim to boost profitability and streamline operations.
-The tech industry in Sweden has also suffered a blow in 2025, with more than 3,000 people losing their jobs as a result of the recent bankruptcy of battery manufacturer Northvolt.
-Other countries where tech roles have been slashed in the thousands include Switzerland, India, Indonesia, and the UK.
+With the biggest tech hub in the world being located in the US, it is no wonder that the vast majority of layoffs in 2025 are reported by American companies.
+Currently, US-based company job cuts account for 69.4% of the 138,978 reported across the globe.
+Along with Intel, which has been reducing its headcount since last year, another tech giant to plan mass cuts is Tata Consultancy Services, India’s largest information technology and services company.
+With its planned 12,000 reductions, India’s total layoffs exceed 15,000.
+Panasonic’s recent 4% workforce reduction, affecting 10,000 jobs, has pushed Japan to third place.
+The Japanese technology conglomerate’s latest layoffs aim to boost profitability and streamline operations.

 Tech Companies Boost Profits While Trimming Global Workforces

-Microsoft’s revenue has continued to grow steadily, as reflected in its 2025 quarterly financial results.
+Over the past few years, Microsoft’s revenue has continued to grow steadily, as reflected in its 2025 quarterly financial results.
 The company reported $70.1 billion in revenue for the three months ending March 31, a 13% year-over-year increase, and a net income of $25.8 billion, up almost 18%.
 Despite its strong financial performance, the U.S. tech giant is also leading a wave of layoffs, not even sparing management and senior positions in the company.
-Since the beginning of 2025, Microsoft has laid off 8,840 of its employees, just above 3% of its total workforce.

 Manufacturing Giants Lead in Tech Layoffs in 2025